emlez/emlez.dev/content/pages/portfolio/project-3.md

 image_alt: Three illustrated people browsing the web.
 seo:
   title: Platzi Video
-  description: This is the project 3 description
+  description: This is my take on a Frontend Developer course at Platzi
   extra:
     - name: 'og:type'
       value: website